roberthodgen/monkey-port/README.md

 2. Copy dependencies into the static directory (Angular, Bootstrap, etc.): `grunt copy` (may be claned using `grunt clean`)

-3. Python requirements using: `pip install -r requirements.txt`
+3. Python requirements using: `pip install -r requirements.txt -t vendor`

 4. Rename `config_demo.py` to `config.py` and include any API keys as necessary...